 When I got goats in 2002, there were two options for disbudding goats — a disbudding iron or caustic paste, which is incorrectly named “dehorning paste.”
 Both burn the horn buds — one with extremely high heat and one with chemicals.
 The ingredients in the paste are calcium hydroxide and sodium hydroxide, which is lye.
 Even though everyone said that the iron was the only real viable option for goats, being the curious person that I am, I wanted to try the paste.
 We had used it on a calf once, and it worked fine.

 I had been told that paste should not be used on goats because too much will eat through the skull, too little won’t work, and goat kids have been known to rub their head on their dam’s udder, causing damage from the paste.
 There have also been horror stories of kids rubbing it into their eyes, causing blindness.
-(Having splattered lye into my eye about eight years ago, this seems especially horrifying to me now.)
+(Having splattered lye into my eye when making soap years ago, this seems especially horrifying to me now.)

 The next year I decided to try the paste on goats.
 The instructions for goats say to leave it on for only 30 minutes.
 I figured that my husband and I could each hold a goat for 30 minutes so that they couldn’t rub it into their eyes or onto another goat while the paste did its magic.
 After a few minutes, the kids started to scream intermittently.
 They continued to scream for the rest of the time the paste was on their heads.
 When we removed the paste, there was only minimal damage to some of the skin covering the horn bud.
 It had not come anywhere close to destroying the horn bud.
 There was no way we were going to try again with more paste for another half hour.

 After my negative experience with paste on goats, we bought a disbudding iron and have been using that method ever since.
 We had carefully watched the vet disbud seven kids the first year, so we copied what he had done.
-Whenever we sell goats we tell the new owners that we will be happy to disbud their first kids so they can learn how to do it.
+Whenever we sell goats we tell the new owners that we will be happy to disbud the first kids born on their farm so they can learn how to do it.

 Disbudding works great on does, assuming you use a large enough iron.
-Using a “goat tip” on all breeds of goats works best.
+We use the Rhinehart X-30 1/2″ goat tip.
 The pygmy tip is too small to burn enough of the horn bud, even on small goats.
 Bucks frequently get scurs, which are tiny bits of horn growth around the edge of the horn bud.
 To avoid this, many goat owners will move the disbudding iron around to burn a larger area.
-I don’t recommend using a calf tip because that’s too large.
+I don’t recommend using a Rhinehart X-50 for calves because that’s too large.
 That’s what the vet used on our first seven kids, and although six were fine, the upper eyelid on one kid was damaged because the iron came too close to the kid’s eye.
-I don’t know any goat owners who use a cattle tip, but we live in cattle country, so that’s the only disbudding iron the vet had, and I’m sure he thought he could control it well enough to avoid burning too much.
+I don’t know any goat owners who use a cattle iron, but we live in cattle country, so that’s the only disbudding iron the vet had, and I’m sure he thought he could control it well enough to avoid burning too much.

 In all of my years online, I have only heard of one person burning through the skull of a goat kid, which is why I suggest only burning for a few seconds at a time.
 I cringe when I hear people say to hold the iron on the kid’s skull for ten seconds.
 Maybe that works for their iron, but it may be too long for an iron that gets hotter.
 We’ve disbudded hundreds of kids with zero fatalities or problems.
 When teaching people to disbud I say that you can always burn again for a few more seconds, but if you burn too long and go through the skull, you don’t get a second chance.